jxnblk/blog/src/posts/mathematical-web-typography.md

 draft: true
 ---

-- Content-out
-- Modular scales
-- Browser defaults
-- 16px & powers of two
-- Doubles and halves
-- uine-height
-- Margin/padding white space
-- separation of concerns in CSS

----

 I'm a huge fan of modular scales, content-out layouts, and designing things that follow the grain of the web.
 Over the years, I've used some off-the-cuff math to help when typesetting and handling layout.

 If you look at screen technology, you'll encounter a lot of powers of two or sums of powers of two.
 I don't know exactly how this works, but I suspect this has to do with bits and bytes.
 For each place added in a binary number, you'll have twice as many numbers.
 So once you've dedicated hardware to handle one more byte, you might as well use double what you had without it.

 On the web, numbers based around powers of two are your friend.
 The default font size for most browsers is 16px - a power of two that visually works well when doubling or halving, but not so well when working with thirds or other prime numbers.

 I like to base all modular scales off of this base unit.
 Occasionally, body copy will be adjusted depending on the font, but the base unit of measurement remains in tact.

 Often in stylesheets I see line-heights that are calculated as a quotient of the target line-height and the font size.
 This sometimes leads to irrational, magic numbers that need to be rounded and can cause unforeseen and unintended consequences.